🆚 Mexico Beach Comparison

 Here's the hotly contested debate: which city actually has better beaches?
 The honest answer is more nuanced than either side admits.
 Cancun's Hotel Zone beaches (Playa Delfines, Playa Norte de Tortugas) offer wide stretches of white sand with consistently calm, turquoise water.
 Being on a barrier island, the hotel zone has both a calm lagoon side and the open Caribbean side.
 Crucially, the sargassum (seaweed) problem that has plagued Quintana Roo affects Cancun less than areas further south.

-Tulum's beaches are genuinely stunning — narrow strips of white sand backed by jungle rather than high-rise hotels.
+Tulum's beaches are genuinely excellent — narrow strips of white sand backed by jungle rather than high-rise hotels.
 The panoramic views toward the ocean, without resort towers looming behind you, are what Reddit users consistently point out as the real differentiator.
 The water is clear and beautiful when conditions are right.

 The sargassum problem: Between May and October, floating seaweed can blanket Tulum's beaches, making swimming unpleasant.
 Cancun's Hotel Zone faces less exposure due to its orientation.
 Check sargassummonitoring.com before booking.